Fun Home (musical): Plot summary

-Original production
+Original off-Broadway and Broadway production

 Fun Home premiered Off-Broadway at The Public Theater in previews on September 30, 2013, and opened officially on October 22, 2013.
 Originally scheduled to run through November 3, 2013, the run was extended several times, and the musical closed on January 12, 2014.
 The production was directed by Sam Gold, with sets and costumes by David Zinn, lighting by Ben Stanton, projections by Jim Findlay and Jeff Sugg, and choreography by Danny Mefford.
 In response to a controversy in which the legislature of South Carolina attempted to financially punish the College of Charleston for choosing the original graphic novel of Fun Home as a reading selection for incoming freshmen, the off-Broadway cast presented a concert of songs from the musical to a full house in Charleston, South Carolina, in April 2014.
 Bechdel, Kron, Tesori and musical director Chris Fenwick accompanied the cast.

 The musical began previews at Broadway's Circle in the Square Theatre on March 27, 2015, with an official opening on April 19, 2015.
 Gold directed the show on Broadway, with the same production team as the Off-Broadway production, including Zinn, Mefford and Stanton.
 The Off-Broadway cast reprised their roles on Broadway, except for the actors playing Medium Alison, John and Christian Bechdel.
 In December 2015, eight months after opening on Broadway, the show recouped its capitalization and began to make a profit.
 Costs for the show were relatively low due to a small cast and orchestra.
 The production closed on September 10, 2016, after 26 previews and 582 regular performances.

 A year-long U.S. national tour of the show began in Cleveland, Ohio, in October 2016.
 The tour was directed by Sam Gold and starred Kate Shindle as Alison and Robert Petkoff as Bruce.
-The first international production of Fun Home played in Manila, Philippines, in November 2016, with Cris Villonco as Alison, Lea Salonga as Helen and Eric Kunze as Bruce.
-The production was directed by Bobby Garcia.
-The limited run of 18 performances closed on November 27, 2016.
-A review in ABS-CBN News praised the performances and direction and called the production "undeniably moving, piercing through our core, and performed by an incredibly talented ensemble."